Serre's uniformity question and proper subgroups of $C_{ns}^+(p)$: Modular units and an upper bound on

 Proposition \ref{logq<p} improves the bound on $\log R$ given in \cite{lefournlemos21} by considering cancellation among roots of unity.
 In particular, the argument in \cite{lefournlemos21} used the trivial estimate $|c(k)| \le \frac{p-2}{3}$, which we replaced by $|c(k)| \le \frac{4}{3}\sqrt{p}$ using Lemma \ref{kloosterman}.
 In this section, we show that by rearranging the sums in $\log R$ using partial summation, we obtain an expression for $\log R$ which gives even more cancellations.
 This leads to a further improvement of the bound of Proposition \ref{logR} and ultimately to the following result, which supersedes Proposition \ref{logq<p}.

 \begin{proposition} Let $\faktor{E}{\Q}$ be an elliptic curve without complex multiplication and set $q=e^{2\pi i \tau}$, where $\tau \in \uhp$ corresponds to the complex elliptic curve $E(\mathbb{C})$.
-If $p>37$ is a prime number such that $\operatorname{Im} \rho_{E,p}$ is conjugate to $G(p)$, then $|\log|q|| < 39$. \end{proposition}
+If $p>5$ is a prime number such that $\operatorname{Im} \rho_{E,p}$ is conjugate to $G(p)$, then $|\log|q|| < 39$. \end{proposition}

-To prove this result, we can and do assume that $|\log|q|| \ge 30$.
+To prove this result, we can and do assume that $|\log|q|| \ge 30$ and hence (by Remark \ref{rmk: wlog p greater 100}) that $p > 100$.
 By Corollary \ref{p<\boundonprimes} and Theorem \ref{-1mod9} we can also assume that $p$ is less than $\boundonprimes$ and that it satisfies $p \equiv 2,5 \pmod 9$.
 We keep the notation from the previous section.
 Similarly to the proof of Proposition \ref{logRgamma} we have

 Writing $m=kn$ we have

 Using Lemma \ref{logsum}, we bound the second term as follows:

 This quantity is bounded uniformly in $p$.
 We now focus on the first sum in equation \eqref{logR=S+cosa}, which we denote by $S$.
 By partial summation, we have